Class of 2025

 Class of 2022

-Hannah Guan is a freshman at Harvard College.
+Hannah Guan is a junior at Harvard College.
 She is a graduate of Basis Shavano in San Antonio, Texas.
 Hannah enjoys studying math and participates in the USA Mathematical Olympiad, the USA Physics Olympiad, and the USA Computing Olympiad in the Gold Division.
 She was named an AMC 12A Young Women in Mathematics winner and a NCWIT Aspirations in Computing national winner.
 She is a Spirit of Ramanujan fellow, a World Science Scholar, and a Carson Scholar.

 Hannah has research experience in the interdisciplinary fields of statistics, artificial intelligence, and genomics.
 She uses statistical models and machine learning algorithms to conduct genetic studies on aging and age-related diseases.
 Her research has received numerous awards, including: recognition on the Broadcom MASTERS Top 30 list, the fourth place prize in Regeneron International Science and Engineering Fair’s Computational Biology and Bioinformatics category, the 2nd Special Award of the American Statistical Association, and MAA’s Outstanding Undergraduate Presentation Award.
 Like President Coolidge, Hannah devotes time to public service.
 She founded San Antonio Math Include, an organization that offers free classes and summer camps for students in grades K-12.
 Hannah is the daughter of Yu Zhang and Weihua Guan.

-Elizabeth Shaffer is a freshman at Carnegie Mellon University.
+Elizabeth Shaffer is a junior at Carnegie Mellon University.
 She is a graduate of Pine-Richland High School in Gibsonia, Pennsylvania.
 She is interested in studying engineering along with the humanities to bring a unique approach to public policy.
 To share her love of engineering and history, Elizabeth designed and directed “Crossing the Rhine with Caesar,” a workshop teaching middle school students bridge engineering principles in the context of ancient Roman history.
 Elizabeth has also participated in Pennsylvania’s Technology Student Association Teams Engineering competition.

 To pursue her interest in public policy, Elizabeth completed the Hillsdale College online course, “Public Policy from a Constitutional Viewpoint.”
 She was selected to participate in the Miracle in Rwanda Global Classroom, a virtual, international student workshop focusing on the causes of genocide.
 Elizabeth is a member of the National Honor Society and served as captain of her school’s Hometown High-Q team.
 As a leader in her community, Elizabeth volunteers in the children’s programs at her church and Teen Leadership Project, a mission outreach fostering team building and community service.
 Elizabeth has been a competitive year-round swimmer for nine years.
 She was elected captain of her varsity swim team and competes on her club team at USA Swimming Sectional and Zone meets.
 Elizabeth enjoys volunteering as a swim instructor to young children and working as a lifeguard.
 She is the daughter of Jeremy and Stacey Shaffer.

-Warren Shepherd is a freshman at Princeton University.
+Warren Shepherd is a junior at Princeton University.
 Warren is from from Evans, Georgia where he pursued a homeschool education and took courses at Augusta University.
 Interested in engineering and housing development, Warren recently completed an internship with a civil and structural engineering firm.
 He plans to work this summer for a local home renovator.

 Active in academic competitions, Warren was the Ubuntu specialist of his CyberPatriot team.
 The team placed third in Georgia, garnering special commendation by the National Security Agency.
 Warren has won awards in physics, codebreaking, civil engineering, and rocketry in Science Olympiad, as well as individual and team awards in collegiate math tournaments.
 Captain of a state champion cross country team and state runner-up track team in the Georgia Association of Private and Parochial Schools, Warren has also won individual state titles in the 1600-meter, 800-meter, 4×400-meter relay, and pole vault.
 He was named high point individual at the state track and field championship.
 An officer in the National Honor Society and Beta Club, Warren has been the leader of local trail upkeep projects in conjunction with the Southern Off-Road Biking Association.
 He has volunteered with nursing homes, Golden Harvest Food Bank, Broad Street Ministries of Augusta, and children’s ministries.
 Warren participates in chorus and drama, performing in Fiddler on the Roof and The Music Man.
 He is the son of Scott and Sydney Shepherd.

-Ellen Xu, is a freshman at Stanford University.
+Ellen Xu, is a junior at Stanford University.
 She is a graduate of Del Norte High School.
 Inspired by her younger sister, who had Kawasaki disease, Ellen conducted research at the University of California San Diego Kawasaki Disease Research Center / Rady Children’s Hospital.
 She helped to develop a deep learning algorithm for the early diagnosis of Kawasaki Disease.
 She has presented her findings at the triennial International Kawasaki Disease Symposium in Tokyo, Scripps Research Symposium, and multiple other scientific conferences.
 Ellen has been inducted into Sigma Xi Scientific Research Honor Society and was honored as a Regeneron International Science & Engineering Fair Grand Award Third Place winner.
 She volunteers with the Kawasaki Disease Foundation and the Greater San Diego Science and Engineering Fair.

 Through Zipline Theory, an organization she started, Ellen has led a cybersecurity program for girls of military families.
 She has received the National Center for Women in Technology Impact Award, the George H.W.
 Bush Points of Light Award, and her team was crowned the CyberPatriot National Champion by the Air Force Association in 2021.
 As a competitive saber fencer, Ellen represented the USA at the Romania Fencing World Cup, winning 5th place individually for her age group, and captained the Junior Olympic silver medalist team in 2020.
 Ellen has served as Co-Editor in Chief of The Featheralist, a student publication at her high school.
 Ellen is the daughter of Lin Jiang and Hao Xu.

-Himani Yarlagadda is a freshman at Harvard College.
+Himani Yarlagadda is a junior at Harvard College.
 She is a graduate of Detroit Country Day Upper School.
 Himani is an AP Scholar with Distinction and an inductee into her school’s Cum Laude Society.
 She is interested in the interdependency between the health sciences and mathematics, with a special interest in allergies.
 She was named in the honors list for the US National Chemistry Olympiad and conducts research on denaturing food allergens via chemical and physical means.
 She hopes to broaden the flexibility of those who suffer from severe allergies.
 Himani is a four-time American Invitational Mathematics Examination qualifier and is the president of the math club at the Indus Center for Academic Excellence.
 She enjoys her study of Latin, receiving Summa Cum Laude twice on the National Latin Exam.
 She competes in Model United Nations and is a two-time State Champion in Epidemiology at HOSA.

 Himani is involved in several education-related initiatives for younger students.
 She is the founder of the Root 4 Girls math club at her local middle school; coaches the middle school Science Olympiad Disease Detectives team; tutors at her high school, and co-runs MEMO—a local elementary and middle school math competition.
 She also enjoys her time at the Friendship Circle, a nonprofit organization for children with special needs.
 In her free time, she enjoys writing poetry and playing the flute.
 Himani is the daughter of Raghu and Vanaja Yarlagadda.